microsoft/DesktopBridgeToUWP-Samples/README.md

 # Desktop app bridge to UWP Samples

-UWP using Desktop Conversion extensions is a bridge that enables you to convert your classic desktop application (like Win32, Windows Forms, and WPF) or game to a Universal Windows Platform (UWP) app or game.
-For more info, see Guide to UWP apps.
-After conversion, your classic desktop app is packaged, serviced, and deployed in the form of a UWP app package (an .appx or an .appxbundle) targeting Windows 10 Desktop.
+Desktop Conversion Extensions is a bridge that enables you to convert your classic desktop application (like Win32, Windows Forms, and WPF) or game to a Universal Windows Platform (UWP) app or game.
+After conversion, your classic desktop app is packaged, serviced, and deployed in the form of a UWP app package (an .appx or an .appxbundle) targeting Windows 10.
 There are two parts to the technology that enables desktop apps to be converted to UWP packages.
-The first is the Desktop App Converter, which takes your existing binaries and repackages them as a UWP package.
-Your code is still the same, it's just packaged differently.
-The second piece comprises runtime technologies in the Windows Anniversary update that enable a UWP package to have executables that run as full trust instead of in an app container.
+The first is the Desktop App Converter, which takes your existing binaries and repackages them as a UWP package, you can also create the package manually like we show in these samples.
+Your code is the same, it's just packaged differently.
+The second piece is comprised of runtime technologies in the Windows Anniversary update that enable a UWP package to have executables that run as full trust instead of in an app container.
 This technology also gives a converted app a package identity, which is required to use some UWP APIs.
+For more info on UWP apps, [see] (https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide)

 ## Requirements